delovoyhomie/BotTg-for-answers.ton.org/README.md

 ## ⚙️Configuring a webhooks

-When you start the project, you will see a private and public ip.
+When you start the project, you will see a private (localhost) and public ip.
 You need to choose public (second).

 ![image](/img/ip.png)